Information at a glance

 How Systemic Dental Powders Work

-Systemic dental powders are mixed into food and ingested daily.
+Systemic dental powders are added to food and consumed daily.

-After digestion, specific clinically studied ingredients are absorbed and circulated through the bloodstream.
-These compounds are then excreted into saliva.
+After digestion, specific compounds are absorbed and later released into saliva.

-By influencing the composition of saliva, certain ingredients help make the oral environment less favourable for plaque accumulation.
+By altering the composition of saliva, certain ingredients help make the oral environment less favourable for plaque accumulation.

 It is not mechanical scraping.